mamgeorge/raspberryPi/README.md

 ---
 ### robot 3

-* Control is via SmartPhone thru NodeJs Server to activate Python GPIO code.
-* Intent is to include functional armature using I2C on PCA9865.
+* MG995 Servos are intended to control armature via I2C on PCA9865.
+* The PCA9865 will power all Servos from the TL-PB 10400.
 * SketchUp 3D servo & tractor components were publically accessible.
-* Only Flanges & Gripper required drawing.
+* SketchUp 3D was used to create the Flanges & Grippers required.
 <img src="images/robot_3_ISO.jpg" alt = "robot_3_ISO" width="600">

-* Steppers are compact, but require too many GPIO leads for the RPI 40 pin J8 form factor.
+* Steppers were compact, but required too many GPIO leads for a RPI 40 pin J8 form factor.
 * My research suggests RPI timing is not very reliable for many I2C protocol calls.
+* Both Actobotics "subMicro" Grippers were controlled by HiTec HS55 Servos.
 <img src="images/robot_3_steppers.jpg" alt = "robot_3_steppers" width="600">

 ---
 ### robot 2

-* Includes RPI_0w, Track, L293D, Camera, Speaker, Microphone, Grippers, Light<br />
+* Includes RPI_0w, Track, L293D, Grippers, Camera, Speaker, Microphone, Light<br />
+* The F130 DC motor power was changed to a TL-PB 10400 mAh Powerbank.
+* Both Actobotics type "A" Grippers were controlled by HiTec HS311 Servos.
+* The Camera is a RPi v2.1, the Speaker a GearHead BT3500SLV.
 * Bluetooth Speaker used programmed phrases using ESpeak.
 * Everything works, but no armature and limited Gripper functionality.
 <img src="images/robot_2.jpg" alt = "robot_2" width="600">